KristiyanDinev/RestaurantSystem/README.md

 Users can order home delivery from `POST /Order/Start` endpoint.

 Waitress staff can place orders in the restaurant they work in from `... work in progress..` endpoint.

+## Reservations

+You are required to log in, so you can the reservations feature.

+To get the reservation form you need to have selected a restaurant.
+The rest of the endpoints don't requre a selected restaurant.

 ## Login